SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

     }
     ```

-  The **IAsyncDropdownProps** class defines properties that can be set on the React component used by the custom property pane control:
+    The `IAsyncDropdownProps` class defines properties that can be set on the React component used by the custom property pane control:

-  - The **label** property specifies the label for the dropdown control.
+    - The `label` property specifies the label for the dropdown control.
-  - The function associated with the **loadOptions** delegate is called by the control to load the available options.
+    - The function associated with the `loadOptions` delegate is called by the control to load the available options.
-  - The function associated with the **onChanged** delegate is called after the user selects an option in the dropdown.
+    - The function associated with the `onChanged` delegate is called after the user selects an option in the dropdown.
-  - The **selectedKey** property specifies the selected value, which can be a string or a number.
+    - The `selectedKey` property specifies the selected value, which can be a string or a number.
-  - The **disabled** property specifies if the dropdown control is disabled or not.
+    - The `disabled` property specifies if the dropdown control is disabled or not.
-  - The **stateKey** property is used to force the React component to re-render.
+    - The `stateKey` property is used to force the React component to re-render.

 1. Define asynchronous dropdown React component interface.
 In the **src/controls/PropertyPaneAsyncDropdown/components** folder, create a new file named **IAsyncDropdownState.ts**, and enter the following code:

-    ```ts
+    ```typescript
     import { IDropdownOption } from 'office-ui-fabric-react/lib/components/Dropdown';

     export interface IAsyncDropdownState {